natdjerf/cms/content/home.md

 section_welcome_header: Welcome
 section_welcome_text: We are a casual, family friendly restaurant on Quincy’s historic Wollaston Beach.
-Come by for fried clams, a fresh lobster roll, and a cold beer on our breezy, ocean front patio.
+Come by for fried clams, a fresh lobster roll, and a cold beer or cocktail on our breezy, ocean front patio or backyard garden.
 section_food_header: The finest seafood
 section_food_text: Started in 1964 and family owned for over fifty years, Tony’s is a summertime staple for fresh New England seafood.
 We source the top local